Quansight-Labs/free-threaded-compatibility/docs/porting.md

 === "f2py"

-    Starting with NumPy 2.1.0 (only available via the nightly wheels or the `main` branch as of right now), Fortran extension modules wrapped using f2py can declare they are thread safe and support free-threading using the [`--freethreading-compatible`](https://numpy.org/devdocs/f2py/usage.html#extension-module-construction)
+    Starting with NumPy 2.1.0 (only available via the nightly wheels or the `main` branch as of right now), extension modules containing f2py-wrapped Fortran code can declare they are thread safe and support free-threading using the
+    [`--freethreading-compatible`](https://numpy.org/devdocs/f2py/usage.html#extension-module-construction)
     command-line argument:

     ```bash
     $ python -m numpy.f2py -c code.f -m my_module --freethreading-compatible
     ```

-    If you know the extension is *not* thread safe, then you can force the extension to require the GIL with `--no-freethreading-compatible.

 If you publish binaries and have downstream libraries that depend on your library, we suggest adding support as described above and uploading nightly wheels